gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 will result in an error because title is of type text.

-There is a way around this which is to keep an non-analyzed copy of the field.
+There is a way around this which is to keep a non-analyzed copy of the field.
 You need to consider this at the mapping/index stage.
 Here is a mapping example to do this (**Remember:** to apply this you first have to DELETE the current `movies` index, then apply this mapping and re-import the movies data!)

 ```
 curl -H "Content-Type: application/json" -XPUT http://nosqlplatform:9200/movies -d '